TakanoriCodronAkieda/Sudoku-AI/README.md

 ## Future Work

 A method that would allow the AI to solve Sudokus with branching is needed.
-Also, a responsive layout for the Javascript version would be great.
+Also, a responsive layout for the Javascript version would be great as it would allow the project to be hosted on github pages.